rtfmp/rtfmp.github.io/_posts/2015-09-14-rhce-rhel7-input-output-redirection.md

-	command 2>> file Sppends error to file command > file 2>&1 Sends output and error to file command >> file 2>>&1 Sppends output and error to file command1 | command2 Output of command1 is piped into the input of command2 command | tee file Sends output to both file and screen 0,1,and 2 are the file descriptor for standard input, output and error respectively
+	command 2>> file Sppends error to file command > file 2>&1 Sends output and error to file command >> file 2>>&1 Sppends output and error to file command1 | command2 Output of command1 becomes the input of command2 command | tee file Sends output to both file and screen 0,1,and 2 are the file descriptor for standard input, output and error respectively